interrogator/corpkit/DATA.md

-It ain't all strings!
-You can use the corpkit library functions to manipulate different data structures.
+This repository contains some sample data, in the form of syntax trees from The New York Times.

 **Parsed NYT Text**

 Upon unzipping orientation/data/nyt.tar.gz one can discover two collections of text files.
-They seem to be the same data, just organised in different ways.

-One collection is organised by year.
-The other collection is organised first by topic (economics, health or politics) and then by year (from 1987 to 2014).
+One collection is organised by year (1963-2014).
+The other collection is a subset of the first, containing three topics (economics, health or politics), which are also sorted into annual subcorpora.
+Any of these directories can be used as the path for a *corpkit* query.

-The text files are essentially lists of trees.
-Each line is a parse tree for a sentence from the original corpus.
-The encoding used for the trees looks a lot like Lisp code, it's the format used for the Penn Treebank project: http://www.cis.upenn.edu/~treebank/.

-**Interrogation Format**

-Interrogation sessions can be serialized to directories of CSV files.
-See the load_result function, defined in corpkit/other.py.

-**Dictionaries**
+The text files are essentially loads and loads of syntax trees.
+These were created using Stanford CoreNLP.
+Most of them contain the word *risk*, or are immediately adjacent to a sentence containing a risk word.

+**Dictionaries and wordlists**

 In the dictionaries folder there are .p files and .py files which contain data.
-The .p files are Python pickles.
-Each pickle contains a dict object which maps words to integers, presumably a frequency count.
-The .py files are miscellaneous data.
-Some are just lists of words and others are more complicated.
-For example, in roles.py there is some kind of compatibility mapping between CoreNLP and SFL.
-CoreNLP is a Java library made by researchers from Stanford and SFL is systemic functional linguistics.
+The .p files are Python pickles, inside of which are word frequency dicts from various corpora.
+These can be used as reference corpora.

+The `dictionaries/*.py` files are essentially wordlists and basic functions for generating wordlists with inflections. `roles.py`, for example, provides a mapping of some systemic functional linguistic constructs to Universal Dependencies, so that corpkit can search and edit using SF categories. `process_types` generates a named tuple of word lists for mental, verbal and relational processes, which can also be fed into queries and edits.